 - Each player is responsible for maintaining the pace of play for the group.
 Individuals who are determined to be playing slow may be penalized in accordance with the IHSA Pace of Play Policy. - If there is a lost ball, the player who lost the ball shall announce the time of the search for the ball and be responsible for timing the search.
 A maximum of 5-minutes is allowed for the search. - If a lost ball cannot be found and a player had not hit a provisional ball, he/she must return to the location of their previous shot to play again. - Players should be prepared to hit when it is their turn. - Coaches may speak to/coach their players anywhere on the course except the putting green.
-Once the first player in a group steps on a putting green, all coaches must cease their communication with their players and cannot resume coaching until the group has completed play on the green and all players have left the putting complex. - Players will be responsible for Pace of Play Policy violations if their coach(es) delay play.
+Once their player steps onto the green to either putt or mark his/her ball, coaches must cease their coaching.
+After the last player in a group has completed putting on a given hole, coaches can begin communicating again with their player(s). - Players will be responsible for Pace of Play Policy violations if their coach(es) delay play.